Danie-A/CMSC124_Project_LolCode_Interpreter/submission/The Lords of the Strings_ST2L/README.md

 3. Click the "Open" button to select a LolCode file to be interpreted.

-4. Click the "Run" button to run the interpreter and show the output on the console.
+4. Click the "EXECUTE" button to run the interpreter and show the output on the console.

 ### SCREENSHOTS